oyster-catcher/HopperGuidance/README.md

 Prerequistes
 ============

-Tested with KSP version 1.8.1.
-May work with later versions.
+Works  with KSP versions 1.8.1 to 1.10 and possibly beyond.
 If you want to run the solver outside of KSP you need python and matplotlib to show the trajectories.

 Installing
 ==========

-Copy GameData to your KSP installation
+Copy GameData on top of the existing GameData folder in your KSP installation.

 Using HopperGuidance
 ====================

-Creates a new part, HopperGuidanceCore.
-Right-click to get its UI up.
+The mod includes shiny cuboid HopperGuidanceCore part in the Command & Control category and two test craft, Test Craft and Test Craft Heavy.
+Right click to the part to show its UI.

 Setting the target position.
-Click "Set Target Position" to set and landing target to where you are now.
+Click "Set Target here" to set and landing target to where you are now.
-A flickery red cross will be shown at that position.
+A yellow target, inspired a little by the spaceX drone ship markings will be shown.

 Once in flight click "Enable autopilot" to automatically calculate a trajectory to safely land at the target point.
 Its not recommended that you do this more than 5km from the target currently.
 A trajectory will be shown in green with the calculated thrust direction and magnitude in red.
 The craft will be steered to attempt to follow this trajectory.
 You may get the message "Failed: try again" in which case the craft is likely to be either: too far away, beyond max velocity or below the minimum descent angle.
 Try to resolve these and try again.